 Overall, peer-to-peer lending can be a simple option similar to traditional bank loans but with a more flexible and lenient approval process.
 Your interest rate will vary depending on current market conditions, your credit rating, and the funder you work with – but in many cases, it can be higher than a traditional funder.

-When it comes to small business loan alternatives, there are plenty of options worth considering.
+When it comes to small business funding alternatives, there are plenty of options worth considering.
 Ultimately, the choice comes down to your unique business circumstances and needs.
 To find the best rates and terms, it’s worth exploring all of your options and weighing the pros and cons of each as the terms can vary from funder to funder.

 If your business is seeking funding to expand to a new location and has significant revenue, revenue-based financing such as a merchant cash advance could be your best option.